For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 As a leading player in the banking market, both nationally and internationally, Crédit Agricole S.A. applies a compensation policy that aims to align the interests of Clients, Shareholders and Employees in an increasingly competitive and regulated market.

-This remuneration policy contributes to conveying the values of fairness, transparency and usefulness, which are key to the Group.
-It contributes to the implementation of the three founding principles of the Human-centric project, levers of the Group’s raison d'être: accountability of employees, strengthening of customer proximity and development of a framework of trust.
+This compensation policy contributes to conveying the values of fairness, transparency and usefulness, which are key to the Group.
+It contributes to the implementation of the three founding principles of the Human-centric project, drivers of the Group’s Raison d'Être: accountability of employees, boosting customer proximity and developing a framework of trust.

-The remuneration of employees and senior managers is determined on the basis of precise and clear criteria that reflect the skills used and the seniority, individual and collective performance delivered within the context of the organisation's sustainable responsibility
+The compensation of employees and senior managers is determined on the basis of precise and clear criteria that reflect the skills used and the seniority, individual and collective performance delivered within the context of the organisation's sustainable responsibility.

 Fixed elements, social benefits and peripheral elements together constitute the Group’s compensation policy.
-Each of these elements meets different objectives in terms of remuneration of performance in the short, medium and long term, consistent with the 2022-2025 MTP.
+Each of these elements meets different objectives in terms of remuneration of performance in the short and long term, consistent with the 2022-2025 MTP.

 Employees may benefit from all or part of these components, depending on their level of responsibility, skills and performance: